Share This Article

 Lezhin's bigger bet is data, not just fandom

 This is where the story gets interesting beyond BL headlines.
-In a recent Sports World interview, Lezhin Entertainment CEO Heo Heung-beom said the company is selecting short drama projects from platform data that already shows what readers pay for and return to, while the same interview reported that Kidari Studio and Lezhin Entertainment operate 10 platforms across 8 language markets with 70 million cumulative users.
+As reported by Sports World, Lezhin Entertainment CEO Heo Heung-beom said the company is selecting short drama projects from platform data that already shows what readers pay for and return to, while the same interview reported that Kidari Studio and Lezhin Entertainment operate 10 platforms across 8 language markets with 70 million cumulative users.
 That is not small talk.
 It is a blueprint for treating short drama as the next monetization layer after webtoon and web novel discovery.
 We have already been tracking how Korean webtoon IP keeps widening its screen footprint in our earlier market read on 2026's adaptation wave, and this move sharpens the thesis.
 Lezhin is not guessing.
 It is testing whether premium adult IP can travel from scroll to stream with lower risk because the readership data already did part of the greenlight work.

 What this says about the next short drama fight

 Painter of the Night is probably too big to be judged like a disposable vertical drama experiment.
 If this release lands, Lezhin Snack gets a proof point that established fandom can carry a short form platform, not just decorate it.
 If it misses, the lesson will be just as useful because it would show that prestige webtoon IP and adult BL intensity still need longer storytelling real estate than two minute episodes can offer.
 Either way, the market is moving in one direction.
-Publishers want proven digital comics to feed filmed content faster, and competitors from WEBTOON to niche short drama players are all watching the same monetization curve.
+According to Sports World, Lezhin is building this short-drama slate around platform behavior it already understands, so competitors across the webtoon and short-drama economy are all watching the same monetization curve.
 Read next: why Korea's micro drama boom matters and how adaptation discourse changes once casting goes public.
 That makes May 28 feel bigger than one premiere.
 It feels like a live market test.